inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 Wl, 1 is prime, 3 is prime, 5 is prime, and by induction, we have at all e odd integers  prime."
-	The second stunt to try was a man of physics who commented, "I'm not sure of e validity of your proof, but I ink I'll try to prove it by experiment."
+	The second stunt to try was a man of physics who commented, "I'm not sure of e  of your proof, but I ink I'll try to prove it by experiment."
 He continues, "Wl, 1 is prime, 3 is prime, 5 is prime, 7 is prime, 9 is...  uh, 9 is... uh, 9 is an experimental error, 11 is prime, 13 is prime...
 Wl, it seems at you're ."